rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 Next we need to bind a scroll event handler to the window object, declare an anomynous function to be called on the scroll event.
-Then store the current window Y position.  in other words how far we have scrolled from the top of the document.
+Then store the current window Y position &nbash; in other words how far we have scrolled from the top of the document.
 We also store the height of the window, and use that value to determine the position of the bottom of the window.
 This will be used to see if the images are inside the viewport.